 All students completing the M.A. in Comparative Studies must demonstrate competence in at least one language other than English by the end of their fourth semester.
 This requirement must be met in one of the following ways:

-3. by passing a proficiency examination administered by the appropriate language department;
+- By passing a proficiency examination administered by the appropriate language department;

 Courses below the 5000 level taken to fulfill the language requirement are not counted toward the degree.

 Students planning to complete the terminal M.A. must choose at least one academic advisor from the core Graduate Faculty in the Department of Comparative Studies by the end of the first year.
 Students in the M.A./Ph.D. program must select at least one academic advisor from the core Graduate Faculty in the Department of Comparative Studies by the end of their third semester.
 Core faculty are appointed in Comparative Studies for at least 25% of their tenure line.
 The Graduate Studies Chair or a designated member of the Graduate Studies Committee will serve as advisor for incoming students until they have chosen an adviser.
 The chosen advisor or co‐advisors serve as Chair or Co‐Chairs of the Master’s Defense Committee.

 Students are expected to participate in department and university workshops designed to prepare them for professional life after graduation.